Last Updated on 27 July 2021 by Dan

 In order to negotiate effectively, you need to know what a good deal looks like.

-In the case of the major providers they’re going to do all the work for us – they try so so hard to bring in new customers but don’t reward loyalty quite so well…..
+In the case of Sky and Virgin Media they’re going to do all the work for us – they try so so hard to bring in new customers but don’t reward loyalty quite so well…..

 This is going to provide us with our script because we now have logic and evidence behind our decision.
 You’ve got the means to say something like this: